dblanm/dblanm.github.io/docs/index.md

 ## News

+**10.09.2021** - We just submitted our work on [Closing the Sim2Real Gap in Dynamic Cloth Manipulation](https://arxiv.org/abs/2109.04771) to IEEE for possible publication.

+**24.07.2021** - I had a really great time at the Time Series Workshop at ICML 2021!
+You can find the poster of my work [here](https://dblanm.github.io/assets/images/eGGP_poster.png).

 **28.06.2021** - Our work [Evolving Graph Gaussian Processes](https://arxiv.org/abs/2106.15127) was accepted to the [Time Series Workshop](http://roseyu.com/time-series-workshop/) at ICML 2021.
 See you there!